Thrash Unreal

-"Thrash Unreal" is a single by punk group Against Me!.
-It is the second single from their album New Wave.
-It was their first single to chart in the United States, hitting #11 on Billboard's Alternative Songs chart, becoming their highest-charting song.
+"Thrash Unreal" is a song by American punk rock band Against Me!.
+It was released on October 10, 2007 as the second single from their fourth studio album New Wave and became their first single to chart in the United States, hitting No. 11 on Billboard's Alternative Songs chart, which was their highest charting song.

 The title of the song was coined by the album's producer, Butch Vig.
 It was also released as a downloadable track for the Rock Band video game series on March 17, 2009.

+Background

+In a 2011 interview, Grace said she wrote "Thrash Unreal" after producer Butch Vig encouraged her to make a song similar to Lou Reed's "Walk on the Wild Side".
+According to Grace, the lyrics are fictional and "the 'she' in the song is just a composite of people I’ve met over the years, no one in particular."

+A friend of Grace felt hurt and embarrassed after mistakenly believing that "Thrash Unreal" was written about her.
+When she died in 2009, Grace spoke with her mother at her funeral and Grace promised to write a new song about her, which became "Because of the Shame" on 2010's White Crosses.

+The lyric "She can still hear that rebel yell just as loud as it was in 1983" references Billy Idol's 1983 song "Rebel Yell".

+Reception

+Alternative Press named it the third-best Against Me! song.
+Spin placed it at No. 20 on a list of The 21 Best Pop-Punk Choruses of the 21st Century.

 Vinyl single

 The single was made for sale on 7" single on July 10, 2007 as a limited edition bonus for preordering New Wave.
 It was distributed through Interpunk, Smartpunk and No Idea Records.
 It was pressed on black and red vinyl with 6,500 and 500 copies printed for each color, respectively.